Risk and Compliance

 - Definition of consent mechanisms.

-- Review of contracts with subcontractors.
+- Revision of contracts with subcontractors.

-- Monitoring systems and controls.
+- Monitoring and control systems.

-- Definition of dpo responsibilities and functions.
+- Definition of DPO responsibilities and roles.

-- Exercise of the external DPO function.
+- Exercise of external DPO function.

 - Assess impact of new types of data processing.